Introduction

 The solution

-At a high level, the tool has to do three things:
+At a high level, this tool does three things:

 - Collect the compiler arguments the project uses.